eastmaels/steemblog.github.io/_posts/account/deanliu/2018-07-12_a-cyberpunk-manifesto.md

 - - -

-This page is synchronized from the post: [[重要文件] A Cyberpunk Manifesto](https://steemit.com/@deanliu/a-cyberpunk-manifesto)
+This page is synchronized from the post: ['[重要文件] A Cyberpunk Manifesto'](https://steemit.com/@deanliu/a-cyberpunk-manifesto)